davide-marino00/PBI_DOCS/refac.md

 			    [IncompleteFlag]
 			)
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you provided is designed to calculate a measure called `UniqueEmployeesPerUnit`.
-Let's break it down into simpler terms to understand what it achieves:
+- **DAX Explanation (Generated):** The DAX code snippet you've provided is designed to calculate a measure called `UniqueEmployeesPerUnit`.
+Let's break it down step by step in simple business terms:

-1. **Data Source**: The measure uses a table called `vw_missing_timesheet`, which likely contains records of employees and their timesheet submissions, including information about whether their submissions are complete or incomplete.
+1. **Data Source**: The measure uses a data table called `vw_missing_timesheet`, which likely contains records of employees and their timesheet submissions, including information about whether their submissions are complete or incomplete.

 2. **Grouping Data**: The `SUMMARIZE` function is used to group the data by three key columns:
    - `Week_`: This represents the week of the year.
-   - `EmployeeName`: This identifies each employee.
+   - `EmployeeName`: This is the name of the employee.
-   - `MAIN_UNIT`: This likely refers to the department or unit within the organization.
+   - `MAIN_UNIT`: This likely refers to the department or unit within the organization that the employee belongs to.

-   For each unique combination of these three columns, the code creates a new summary table.

-3. **Creating a Flag**: Within this summary table, a new column called `"IncompleteFlag"` is created.
-This column uses the `MAX` function to determine the highest value of `IncompleteFlag` for each group.
-The `IncompleteFlag` is probably a binary indicator (0 or 1) that shows whether an employee has submitted their timesheet completely (0) or not (1).
-By using `MAX`, the measure effectively checks if there is at least one instance of an incomplete timesheet for that employee in that week and unit.
+   While grouping, it also creates a new column called `"IncompleteFlag"` that captures the maximum value of the `IncompleteFlag` for each combination of week, employee, and unit.
+The `IncompleteFlag` is presumably a binary indicator (e.g., 0 for complete and 1 for incomplete), so using `MAX` here helps to determine if there was at least one instance of incompleteness for that employee in that week.

-4. **Calculating the Total**: The outer `SUMX` function then takes this summarized data and sums up the values in the `IncompleteFlag` column.
-This means it adds up all the flags for each unique employee in each unit for the specified weeks.
+3. **Calculating the Sum**: After summarizing the data, the `SUMX` function iterates over the summarized table.
+For each row in this summarized table, it sums up the values of the `IncompleteFlag`.
+This means it counts how many unique employee-week-unit combinations have an incomplete timesheet submission.

 ### What It Achieves:
-In summary, this DAX measure calculates the total number of unique employees who have incomplete timesheets for each unit during the specified weeks.
-It helps the organization understand how many employees are not meeting their timesheet submission requirements, broken down by unit and week.
-This information can be crucial for identifying areas where additional support or reminders may be needed to ensure compliance with timesheet submissions.
+In essence, this DAX measure calculates the total number of unique employees who have not submitted their timesheets completely for each unit, across different weeks.
+This information can be crucial for management to identify units with compliance issues regarding timesheet submissions and to take necessary actions to improve submission rates.

+In summary, `UniqueEmployeesPerUnit` provides insights into how many employees in each unit are missing complete timesheet submissions, helping the organization monitor and address potential issues in timesheet compliance.

 ---

 #### <a name="table-vw_timesheet"></a>Table: `vw_Timesheet`

-The 'vw_Timesheet' table serves as a comprehensive record of employee timesheet submissions, capturing essential details such as financial year, submission dates, and associated project and managerial information.
-This table enables businesses to analyze labor allocation, project costs, and managerial oversight, facilitating informed decision-making and resource management.
+The 'vw_Timesheet' table serves as a comprehensive record of employee work hours and project allocations, enabling management to analyze labor costs, track project progress, and assess employee productivity across different financial years.
+By linking timesheet data with managerial and project identifiers, this table supports informed decision-making and resource planning within the organization.

 ##### Columns